SpotifyStudio/SpotifyAnalyzer/SpotifyAnalyzer/complete_documentation.md

 #### `preprocess_audio(self, target_shape: tuple = (150, 150)) -> np.ndarray | None`

-Preprocesses the audio file by splitting it into chunks and generating Mel-spectrograms.
+Preprocesses the audio file by splitting it into chunks, generating Mel-spectrograms for each chunk, and resizing them to match the target shape for the model input.

 **Parameters:**